 Among the charred remains was a framed certificate.

-CCF student Sattaya, then 22 and at university, and his family lost almost everything in the blaze that swept through CCF’s Sambok Chab community in March 2019, leaving 52 families homeless.
+CCF student Sattya, then 22 and at university, and his family lost almost everything in the blaze that swept through CCF’s Sambok Chab community in March 2019, leaving 52 families homeless.

 Their business, a small shop on the ground floor of the wooden house, also went up in flames that day.

-It was the second time Sattaya’s family had been forced to start again from nothing.
+It was the second time Sattya’s family had been forced to start again from nothing.